March 2020: we are currently accepting applications for certification training. Please fill in this form if you would like to take part.

 If you can write functions, vectorize loops, and work with nested lists and regular expressions, you probably know everything you need.
 (Note that you do not need to use non-standard evaluation or create packages for the tidyverse exam; we may add a more advanced certification in 2020 that includes these topics.)

 What is the schedule for instructor training classes?

 We run 2-3 events each quarter, scheduled to give people in all timezones a chance to take part.

 Is the training course offered in person, online, or both?

 Most events are run online for groups of 6-16 people.
-Each class is two sessions of 4-5 hours each on two successive days.
+Each class is two sessions of 4-5 hours each on two or three successive days.

 Is there a fixed syllabus or curriculum to teach?